 The story revolves around Elizabeth Bennet and her sisters in their mother’s quest to find suitable marriages.
 Elizabeth meets Mr. Darcy, a wealthy man who makes an unflattering remark about her to his friend.
 Darcy grows more irritating to Elizabeth after each encounter and she voices her contempt for him.
 Darcy, on the other hand, is more stand-offish and subtle in his feelings for Elizabeth.

 I enjoyed reading about Elizabeth and Darcy’s relationship and how it evolved.
-The quest to find out whether Elizabeth and Darcy would end up together is the driving force that helped me finish the book.
+The quest to find out whether Elizabeth and Darcy would end up together is the driving force that helped me finish the book and the ending really made an impression on me.
 I also enjoyed reading about Elizabeth’s relationship with her older sister and confidante, Jane.
 However, I really didn’t care much for Mrs. Bennet, Elizabeth’s flighty younger sisters and many of the other minor characters or the sub-plots involving them.

 While the book was set in England, I really didn’t get much of a sense of scenery, history or culture, unless obsession over social status is considered the “culture” of that time.
 From that perspective, I Capture the Castle* by Dodie Smith was better in portraying the beauty of the English landscape and the lifestyle for the time.